Vincerovo/Electrochemistry-Note/README.md

-# Electrochemistry
+# Notes about Electrochemistry

-For Academic
+Just memos I personally worte during studying electrochemistry.

+I wrote content mainly in Chinese, English, and a little bit Japanese.
+This depends on where I am when writing memo.

-Just memos I personally worte during studying electrochemistry So the writing format might mb casual, so if you fo\inf anything wrong, please comment or raise a request.
+Since it is not a formal publication, my writing format might mb casual, so if you fo\inf anything wrong, please comment or raise a request.

+DO NOT use this for commercial purpose!
+And please mark out the source when you cite this.

 どうぞよろしくお願いいたします。